micheals-meetballs/.github/profile/README.md

 - Pull Requests Before Merging to main
 - Review
-- Branch mus tbe up to date
+- Branch must be up to date
 - That's really it just please don't merge to main branch i'm begging you